-I also collaborate with Heather L. Urry’s Emotion, Brain, and Behavior Laboratory as a Research Affiliate.
+I also collaborate with Heather L. Urry’s Emotion, Brain, and Behavior Laboratory at Tufts University as a Research Affiliate.
 I earned my doctorate in Experimental Psychology from Tufts University, studying with Lisa M. Shin in her Posttraumatic Stress Disorder Neuroimaging Lab.

 My research considers whether the strategies people choose to regulate their emotions and the degree to which they successfully accomplish this regulation can predict trajectories of psychological functioning over time.
 I have explored these questions in college students exposed to mood inductions, in a cross-cultural trauma-exposed sample, and in the context of remitted major depression.
 Most recently, I am investigating whether small interventions targeting emotions at the start of class can yield benefits for student learning.
 This work is funded by a generous grant from the Davis Educational Foundation.

 My teaching focuses on emotion, motivation, and neuroscience.
 I was hired by Assumption as a biopsychology professor, and teach the majority of our department’s offerings in physiological psychology and neuroscience.
 In 2011 I led our department in developing a Psychology major with a Brain, Behavior, and Cognition concentration.

 My first book, The Spark of Learning: Energizing the College Classroom with the Science of Emotion, was published by West Virginia University Press in 2016 as part of James Lang’s series on teaching and learning in higher education.
 You can more read about it here.
 My next book, HIVEMIND: Thinking Alike in a Divided World, is due out in September 2019 from Grand Central Publishing.
 You can pre-order it here.